-- Be in good academic and disciplinary standing throughout the duration of their term.
-Students should not have any failing grades. - Not be involved in academic dishonesty, violate the disciplinary code, or be excessively absent from school. - Be willing to attend weekly Student Council meetings with a good attitude and be willing to work as a team. - Be willing to attend all Student Council events.
+- Be in good academic and disciplinary standing the year prior to the term and throughout the duration of their term. - Students should not have any failing grades or serious infractions (level 2).
+Any minor infractions (level 1) are up to the discretion of the StuCo Selection Committee. - Not be involved in academic dishonesty, violate the disciplinary code, or be excessively absent or tardy from school. - Be willing to attend weekly Student Council meetings with a good attitude and be willing to work as a team. - Be willing to attend all Student Council events.